omertr616/Coding-and-Algorithms-for-Memories-Project/README.md

 #### 2.1 <u>Dynamic Programming with 0-1 BFS for 2 Sequences</u>

-Run the tests with the commands:
+To compute the last example using the optimized DP algorithm with 0-1 BFS, run the following commands:
    ```
     g++ -o output_file SCS_two_sequences.cpp
     output_file.exe